mimikgit/edgeSDK/docs/_docs/1.2.0/microservices/how-to-deploy-proximity-microservice.md

+---
+layout: docs
+title: How to install proximity microservice
+type: microservices
+type: microservices
+order: 05
+---

 ## Objectives

-This example "Hello World" microservice helps you understand how to deploy a microservice to the edgeSDK runtime and call methods to discover nodes in a link local and account clusters.
+This guide to help you understand how to deploy a microservice to the edgeSDK runtime and call methods to discover nodes based on proximity.

 ## Prerequisite